openstack/charm-deployment-guide/deploy-guide/source/app-series-upgrade-openstack.rst

 This section describes a hyperconverged cloud topology that this document will use for the procedural steps to follow.
-Hyperconvergence refers to the practice of co-locating principle applications on the same machine.
+Hyperconvergence refers to the practice of co-locating principal applications on the same machine.

 The topology is defined in this way: